Live performance data via Real User Monitoring

-If your business operates in, or is expanding into an international market, it's important to ensure that your website performs well for customers regardless of location.
+If your business operates internationally, it’s important to ensure that your website performs well for your customers regardless of their location.

-If your site performance is poor in a particular country you might consider improving your infrastructure: by hosting a local mirror of the site or simply changing the location of your servers.
+You might consider improving your infrastructure by hosting a local mirror of the site, or changing the location of your servers.

 Does the site perform equally across devices?